rougier/dana/dana/doc-sphinx/source/concepts.rst

 The computational  paradigm supporting  the DANA framework  is grounded  on the notion of  a unit that is  a set of arbitrary  values that can  vary along time under the influence of other units and learning.
-Each unit can be linked to any other unit (including  itself) using a weighted  link and a group is  a one- or two-dimensional set  of homogeneous units.
-The  DANA framework offers  a set of core objects  needed to design and  run such models.
-However,  what is actually computed by a unit and what is learned is the responsibility of the modeler who is in charge of describing the  equation governing the behavior of units groups over time.
+Each unit can be linked to any other unit (including  itself) using a weighted link and  a group is structured set  of homogeneous  units.

 .. list-table::
    :widths: 25 75
    :header-rows: 0

-   * - .. image:: _static/groups.png
+   * - .. image:: _static/group.png

-     - * Each unit group A has three values (A1,A2 and A3)
-       * Each unit group B has two values (B1 and B2)
-       * Connection originating from layer A1 (source) to layer B1 (target) represent
+     - * A **unit** is a set of one to several values (Vᵢ, i ∈ ℕ).
+       * A **group** is a structured set of one to several homogeneous units.
+       * A **layer** is a subset of a group restricted to a unique value Vᵢ.
+       * A layer is a group.
+       * A **link** is a weighted connection between a source unit towards a target unit.
+       * Target units own their links.
+       * A unit can be linked to any other unit including itself.

+The DANA framework offers  a set of core objects needed to  design and run such models.
+However, what is actually computed by a unit and what is learned is the responsibility  of the  modeler who  is in  charge of  describing  the equation governing the behavior of units groups over time.

 dana is based on vectorized computation, this means that the building block of a model it not a neuron alone but a group of similar neurons organized